Abdominoplasty (Tummy Tuck)

 An abdominoplasty, also known as a tummy tuck, is a surgical procedure our Specialist Plastic Surgeons perform in Perth to remove excess skin and fat from the lower abdomen and/or to tighten the abdominal muscles.

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.

-You may wish to have an abdominoplasty if your abdomen is affected by obesity, skin laxity following weight loss, muscle repair following pregnancy, or scars from previous surgery.
-The overall body appearance is improved by reducing and recontouring abdominal skin and fat.
+You may wish to have an abdominoplasty if your abdomen is affected by mild obesity, skin laxity following weight loss, muscle repair following pregnancy, or scars from previous surgery or trauma.

 A consultation with your Specialist Plastic Surgeon is the first step in considering an abdominoplasty.
 You should frankly discuss your goals and expectations, and your plastic surgeon will explain to you whether this operation is right for you.
 Suction lipectomy may be advised in addition to (or instead of) an abdominoplasty.